Simon Calder to answer your travel questions live

-Ask Me Anything: Simon Calder to answer your travel questions amid surge in summer holiday bookings
+Ask Me Anything: Simon Calder to answer your travel questions amid passport delays and flight cancellations

-The Independent’s travel expert is on hand to answer your queries as Brits get booking breaks abroad
+The Independent’s travel expert is on hand to answer your queries as the holiday boom clashes with travel staff shortages, passport delays and flight cancellations

-We’re all going on a summer holiday - at least according to Tui’s latest figures.

-The travel behemoth announced that sales for the summer season are currently at 85 per cent of the level of summer 2019 – and that in the past six weeks bookings have been even higher than the last pre-pandemic year.

-“If you don’t book now, you will have difficulty finding a decent holiday,” he told The Independent.
-“Last-minute discounts will not be seen.”

-So is it too late to book your summer holiday?
-And how can you secure the best deal?
+The ending of Covid-related travel restrictions in the UK and many overseas destinations has ignited a travel boom, with many people heading off on their first foreign holiday in two years.

+But the systems that help us travel are creaking, from the Passport Office - which is now advising people to leave 10 rather than five weeks for renewed travel documents to return - to airlines and airports struggling to recruit new staff to cope with the demand.

-Our expert Simon Calder will be on hand to answer all your questions in an ‘Ask me anything’ event tomorrow, Thursday 12 May, between 4-5pm.
+Our expert Simon Calder will be on hand to answer all your questions in an ‘Ask me anything’ event on Thursday, 19 May, between 4-5pm.
 He will be answering live in the comments section below.

 Register to submit your question in the comments box under this article.
 If you’re not already a member, click “sign up” in the comments section to leave your question.